brain-bootstrap/copilot-brain-bootstrap/README.md

 ---

-## 🤔 Sound Familiar?

-You open VS Code.
-You ask GitHub Copilot to add a feature to your project.

-It doesn't know `yarn turbo build` is the right command, not `npm run build`.
-That you use Biome, not Prettier.
-That your `@company/utils` already has `formatDate()` — so it installs `date-fns` and writes a new one from scratch.

-**It doesn't know your codebase.
-It doesn't know your team.
-It doesn't know your rules.**
+## 💡 What This Is

+**Brain Bootstrap is a project configuration template — a ready-made `.github/` folder you install once into your repo.
+It gives GitHub Copilot persistent memory, enforced guardrails, and 38 ready-to-use prompts so your AI assistant finally knows your project and stops repeating the same mistakes every session.**

+---

+**The problem it solves:**

+You ask Copilot to add a feature.
+It uses `npm run build` — but you use `yarn turbo build`.
+It installs `date-fns` even though `@company/utils` already has `formatDate()`.
+It edits `tsconfig.json` to silence a type error — the file you explicitly said never to touch.

 You add a `.github/copilot-instructions.md`.
-Explicit: _"never edit tsconfig.json"_, _"always use yarn"_, _"never git push --force."_

-It reads them.

-**Then ignores them when it feels like it.**

-It edits `tsconfig.json` to silence a type error.
-Rewrites your `.eslintrc` to "fix" linting.
-Runs a command that opens a pager — VS Code terminal hangs.
-Nearly drops your staging DB while "helping."

 You correct it.
 It apologizes.
-Next session: **same mistakes.**
+Next session: same mistakes.

-**Every Copilot session starts from zero.
-Every correction you made: gone.**

-And it keeps going:

-- Your teammate uses Claude Code.
-Another uses Cursor.
-None share context — three assistants, three different understandings of the same codebase.
-- That architecture doc you wrote six months ago?
-The codebase moved on.
-The doc didn't.
-- Code reviews are only as good as how you prompted that day.
-Inconsistent, unreliable.
-- You ask it to research something — it floods your entire context and you lose the thread.
-- You push a PR.
-Three days later: _"this broke 14 other files."_

-You become a full-time AI babysitter 🍼 — repeating the same instructions, fixing the same mistakes, re-explaining the same architecture.

-Session after session after session...

-**What if you could teach it once, enforce it automatically — and never babysit again?**
+Copilot is stateless by design — each session starts blank.
+So you end up re-explaining your stack, re-enforcing the same rules, re-correcting the same errors.
+Every.
+Single.
+Session. **You become the AI's memory.**

+---

+**What Brain Bootstrap gives you instead:**

+- **Persistent memory** — conventions, architecture, past mistakes embedded once and never forgotten
+- **Enforced rules** — 7 lifecycle hooks that block violations _before_ they run, no AI judgment involved
+- **Ready-to-use workflows** — 38 prompt files, 18 skills, 5 specialist agents covering every common task
+- **Self-updating knowledge** — the knowledge layer grows with your codebase, session by session

+**Install once.
+Correct once.
+It never happens again.**

 ---